 Of course, you want to protect your new car's upholstery from becoming stained.
 But you can handle that yourself with a can of Scotchgard.
 That way, you're spending a few bucks rather than the $100-plus that the dealer is likely to charge you.
-And your car probably doesn't even need it, because modern vehicles typically use fabrics that wipe up quickly if you get to any spills right away.
+And your car probably doesn't even need it because modern vehicles typically use fabrics that wipe up quickly if you get to any spills right away.

 Along with fabric protection often comes paint protection, another popular add-on sold by new car dealers.
-Any new car's finish should easily last five years with typical care — the length of time that most paint protection packages are guaranteed.
-Waxing your car regularly provides plenty of protection, and the $1,000 or more that you might spend on paint protection could be better spent on touching up any little scratches you incur over your first five years with your car.
+Any new car's finish should easily last five years with routine care — the length of time that most paint protection packages are guaranteed.
+Waxing your car regularly provides plenty of protection, and the $1,000 or more that you might spend on paint protection could be better spent on touching up any minor scratches you incur over your first five years with your car.

-Vehicle Identification Number Etching
+Vehicle Identification Number Etching:

 Some car dealers offer this service, in which your vehicle identification number is chemically burned into one of your new car's windows.
 While your VIN is already available and identifiable on your vehicle, some insurance companies recommend this add-on.
 It may protect against auto theft or, more specifically, against the theft of your windshield.
 Check with your insurance company to see if they discount your comprehensive insurance if you have VIN etching.
 But also be aware that you can handle the etching yourself with an inexpensive DIY kit.
 Some insurance companies also offer this service for free.

-Nitrogen in Your Tires
+Nitrogen in Your Tires:

 Yes, nitrogen seeps out of your tires at a lower rate than the standard air you pump in yourself at the gas station.
 It is slightly more stable under pressure as temperatures change.
 But unless you're prepping a NASCAR race car for a big race, you almost certainly don't need it.
 That extra pound of air pressure difference isn't going to affect how your tires wear or how your car handles.
 Save the $300 the new car dealer is charging for nitrogen, and buy an inexpensive tire gauge instead.
-If you keep your tire pressure healthy, you don't need the nitrogen.
+If you keep your tire pressure healthy, you don't need nitrogen.
 And even if you want nitrogen, your local tire shop is happy to fill your tires with it for only about $10.